ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetAccelerationStructureHandleNV.md

 - `dataSize` is the size in bytes of the buffer pointed to by `pData`.

-- `pData` is a pointer to a user-allocated buffer where the results will be written.
+- `pData` is a pointer to an application-allocated buffer where the results will be written.

 ## <a href="#_description" class="anchor"></a>Description